Happy (almost) Spring! Are you ready for March homeschooling!?

 Quick note: For my friends in the southern hemisphere, I realize you’re experiencing fall this time of year, so feel free to bookmark this post for your spring.

-Here are some simple ways to enjoy March homeschooling:
+Here are some simple ways to enjoy possibility during this month of March homeschooling:

 1. Get outside!